MehreenShafi/Sahaara/Employees.md

 Sahaara - Applicant Directory
 =====================================================

-This is the pool of applicants from the diabled community, that are currently looking for employments.
+This is the pool of applicants from the disabled community, that are currently looking for employments, that we have in our database.
 If you're looking for a specific skillset and that category is listed below, please email us and we will forward the CVs of the applicants with that skillset.

 **Total Candidates**: 0